utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/api-design-health/checking-api-design-health.md

 #### Compare your API with top APIs

-You can compare your API with top APIs, such as Postman and GitHub.
+You can compare your API with top APIs, such as Vimeo and GitHub.
 Select **Compare** to display a table comparing your API with several top APIs.
 You can select different top APIs using the dropdown menu to compare APIs relevant to your API.

 You can compare design quality scores and style guide violations found in your OpenAPI document or API definition file.
 For each style guide violation, you can compare the impact each violation has on your API's design quality score with the impact it has on each top API's score.
 You can use this information to help you identify the ideal design quality score for your API.